testfairy/docs/docs/03_Android/02_Changelog.md

 ### Version 1.4.0
 Released: 2016-11-21
-* [NEW] Stop API added, as a developer you can decide to stop the current session recording, and start a new one whenever you want, [See java doc](https://app.testfairy.com/reference/android/)
+* [NEW] Stop API added, as a developer you can decide to stop the current session recording, and start a new one whenever you want [See java doc](https://app.testfairy.com/reference/android/).
 * [BUGFIX] Fix memory leaks that was appeared in very specific scenarios.

 ### Version 1.3.11